shahidmithani/goose-watch/README.md

 ```

 ## Running the Application
-Before you run the application, update add the following information, based on your OCP (OpenText Cloud Platform) account, in the `properties.js` file located in the src sub-folder
+Before you run the application, add the following information, based on your OCP (OpenText Cloud Platform) account, in the `properties.js` file located in the src sub-folder
   ```
   tenant_id:
   username: